AdobeDocs/audience-manager.en/help/using/features/administration/activity-usage-reporting.md

 Additionally, you can download the usage report whenever you need, for record keeping and custom analysis.

 ## Considerations {#considerations}

+The [!UICONTROL Activity Usage Report] is available to all Audience Manager accounts with administrator privileges.

+> [!IMPORTANT]
+>
+> While the [!UICONTROL Activity Usage Report] shows you the current usage level of your Audience Manager instance, it does not represent a billing report, and should not be regarded as one.

 ## Use Cases {#use-cases}